lsu-ddem/intro-to-esports/content/3-Video/3_Lesson_3/_index.en.md

 -   After the completion of the case studies the students must watch the selected [TED video](https://www.ted.com/talks/julian_treasure_the_4_ways_sound_affects_us) and start a new notes page about the effects of sound on humans.

--   After the completion of students' note entries the students will listen to the challenge “Emotion in 7 seconds” and be assigned a different emotion for each group
+-   After the completion of students' note entries the students will listen to the challenge “Emotion in 7 seconds” and be assigned a different emotion for each group.

-	-   Some emotions might be complex and involve an intricate editing process
+	-   Some emotions might be complex and involve an intricate editing process.

--   The students have the remainder of the class to develop a script, storyboard and shoot the footage for their seven second story
+-   The students have the remainder of the class to develop a script, storyboard and shoot the footage for their seven second story.

--   Prior to shooting your film at least one other group must review your groups storyboard
+-   Prior to shooting your film at least one other group must review your groups storyboard.

 -   The subject for the film is ________________ emotion